• Skip to main content

 • And also, He ensures that no clearly wrong decisions are made in conjunction with sending off or not sending off a player.

-• Furthermore, He also assists the referee to determine whether there was an infringement that means a goal should not be awarded.
+• Furthermore, He also assists the referee in determining whether an infringement means a goal should not be awarded.

-Note, these official rules help in maintaining Rules in football game.
+Note these official rules help in maintaining Rules in football games.
 The VAR system seeks to provide a way for “clear and obvious errors” and “serious missed incidents” to be corrected.

 We Also Recommend